Entries for the 2016 competition open on Monday 22 February and close on Monday 16 May.

 Follow the 'forgot your password?' link on the login form and enter your email address when prompted.
 An automatic email will be sent to you containing a temporary password.
 You can then log in and change your password to something memorable.
 If you get really stuck or have forgotten your username or email, please contact us.

 No. We have launched our brand new Speakers School Council Awards website this year and this means you will need to set up a new account.

 If you are submitting online you will receive an automated email confirming that we have received your application.
 If you are submitting by email or by post you will receive an email from the Speaker’s School Council Awards team.

 The judging panel, which will include the Speaker of the House of Commons, will assess how successfully each entry meets with the judging criteria:

 No. A diverse range of projects - both large and small - are entered every year.
 What matters is that the project was student-led and made a real difference.

 Four schools will win a Speaker's School Council Award, one for each of the four age categories.
 Runners Up will receive a commemorative plaque for their school.
-Every school that takes the time to tell us about a project will receive a certificate endorsed by the Speaker of the House of Commons, and a web badge to display in their website.
+Every school that takes the time to tell us about a project will receive a web badge to display in their website.